ckuethe/webcpgs/README.md

 ![Web GPS vs curses cgps](webcgps_vs_cgps.jpg?raw=true "WebGPS comparison")

 There's also a helper script - [gpsreset.sh](gpsreset.sh) that can effectively unplug and replug your gps if it somehow gets horribly confused.
+Using the included [gpsreset.service](gpsreset.service) systemd service you can just automate that process.
+Terrible, terrible kludge, but it's better than data loss.